Goodreads AI Visibility Score: 92/100

 Notable Facts AI Surfaces

-- AI agents treat Goodreads as the canonical authority for book metadata and popular sentiment.
+- AI agents treat Goodreads as the canonical source for crowdsourced book ratings and metadata.

-- AI models frequently cite 'Goodreads Choice Awards' winners when asked for the best books of a specific year.
+- AI models frequently cite 'Goodreads Choice Awards' as a primary signal for trending literature.

 Competitors in AI Recommendations

-- Amazon Books — AI visibility score: 95/100 — See Amazon Books's Visibility Scan Preview on Pendium
+- Amazon — AI visibility score: 95/100 — See Amazon's Visibility Scan Preview on Pendium

-- BookBub — AI visibility score: 82/100 — See BookBub's Visibility Scan Preview on Pendium
+- StoryGraph — AI visibility score: 68/100 — See StoryGraph's Visibility Scan Preview on Pendium

 - LibraryThing — AI visibility score: 72/100 — See LibraryThing's Visibility Scan Preview on Pendium